lgrammel/Kuest/README.md

 asasdasd
 *Quest* is a asdasdmeta-search client that can connect to various applications and sources.
 It will submit a search query to all the configured services and aggregate the results. asdads
-You can connect it to various services like JIRA, Confluence, Google Drive, Dropbox paper, Slack, etc.
+You can connect it to varioasdasdus services like JIRA, Confluence, Google Drive, Dropbox paper, Slack, etc.

 ![Quest - screenshot](./doc/screenshot.png)